Few things before we start

 All of the above information is great if you hacked yet, but probably it’s too late to add some of the precautions we mentioned earlier when you read this article.
 So, try to stay as calm as you can before you do anything.
 Let’s look at the step by step guide on how your hacked WordPress site can be fixed.

 Practically anyone can use this step-by-step guide to remove WordPress malware.

 You must, however, be prepared to get your hands dirty and be comfortable with FTP and File Manager.
-If this isn’t your tea cup, you may want to use plugins instead to fix your hacked WordPress.
+If this isn’t your tea cup, you may want to use plugins instead to fix your hacked WordPress (wordpress site hacked redirecting to another site).
 Here are the steps.

 Step 1: Scan your PC